Creating a frictionless patient experience with Jay Patel and Chris Cook:

-Identifying a culture within your organization is probably the most paramount thing to a company, especially as you grow.
+Identifying a culture within your organization and improving patient experience is probably the most paramount thing to a company, especially as you grow.
 You want people to have or resonate with the same values that you have as a company and that helps you identify the type of talent that you want.
 It’s not just the tangible skills or if they’re clinically gifted, but are they self-motivated?
 Are they willing to wake up early and do research?
 Are they willing to put in the sweat equity?
 It’s establishing those values and creating a culture and then hoping that you can bring in people that will mold to that culture.

 When Jay started his first business, he was twenty-five.
 He quit his secure job and had nothing but debt and no car.
 His mentality was “What’s the worst that could happen?” and everyone around him supported that.
 At the end of the day, he had a pharmacy degree and could go back to work making a six-figure salary.
 It gave him foolish arrogance to trek forward and do something better for the community.
 In return, he learned that the more you give back to the community that you serve, the more the community will always give back to you.
 Year one, the pharmacy succeeded.
 Year two, a second location.
 Year three, two more locations.
 Year four, five, and six today, they are now a very large organization serving thousands of patients across multiple states across pharmacy infusion and care coordination.
 None of that would be possible without taking the risk of foolishness.